Internal Sales Rates

 In order to be competitive, a recharge center may offset the rate with a subsidy from the department or college.
 The subsidy must be part of the rate calculation.

 - Determine the internal sales activity per unit rate.

 The rate is calculated by dividing the total annual cost for providing the good or service by the total expected service units for the budget year.

 Total annual cost for providing the good or service equals all costs directly associated with the recharge service, minus any subsidy, plus prior year under-recovery, or minus prior year over-recovery.
 Total level of activity is the total estimated volume of work to be performed in recharge service, expressed as labor or machine hours, CPU time, or units of products or services provided.

 Separate billing rates should be developed for distinctive types of goods/services, when the cost of providing the good/service is substantially different from other goods/services.
 This will ensure that one service rate is not offsetting lower prices of others.

 If a unit offers more than one good or service, it may be necessary to assign or allocate allowable costs to the various goods or services offered.
 Each type of cost must be examined to determine its proper allocation, and the allocation process must be thoroughly documented in writing.
 Any costs that cannot be allocated in a justifiable manner should not be included as a cost in establishing a rate.

-Rates established for the recharge service or specialized service must be submitted to the Internal Sales Office on an annual basis, on or before budget information is due to the Budget Office.
-In accordance with the annual budget process instructions, recharge centers will submit their budget information to the Budget Office.
-The Controller must approve any exceptions to the rate development process.
+Rates for the recharge service or specialized service must be updated every two years.
+Provide rate review documentation to the Internal Sales Office at the time of an Internal Sales Review.
+In accordance with the annual budget process instructions, recharge centers may be required to submit their budget information to the Budget Office.